Windows Stop 0x0000007B INACCESSIBLE_BOOT_DEVICE error

 Remove any new hardware, discs, and USB drives

-If you've recently installed any new hardware remove it to verify it's not the cause of your issue.
+If you've recently installed any new hardware, remove it to verify it's not the cause of your issue.
 Next, make sure no discs (CD's, DVD's, etc.) are in any drive.
-Finally, disconnect any USB devices from the computer including any thumb drives, external backup drives, iPod's, etc. to verify they're not causing this issue.
+Finally, disconnect any USB devices from the computer, including any thumb drives, external backup drives, iPod's, etc. to verify they're not causing the issue.

 New hard drive

-If you've recently installed a new hard drive and are encountering this error after installing the new hard drive it's likely because it's not configured properly.
-If this is an IDE/EIDE hard drive make sure you have the jumpers for that drive and any other drive connected on the same cable properly setup.
+If you've recently installed a new hard drive and are encountering this error after installing the new hard drive, it's likely because it's not configured properly.
+If the new hard drive is an IDE/EIDE hard drive, make sure you have the jumpers for that drive and any other drive connected on the same cable properly configured.

 Check boot sequence in CMOS setup

 Verify your boot sequence is properly configured in the CMOS setup.
 We recommend your boot sequence be set to CD-ROM/Disc drive first and the hard drive second.

 If UDMA is available and enabled for your hard drive in CMOS, we also suggest disabling it to determine if it's the cause of the issue.